cloud-unpacked/cu-ddns/README.md

 sudo cu-ddns start
 ```

+### Cloudflare

+When creating the Cloudflare API token, the following permissions are needed: `All zones - Zone:Edit, DNS:Edit`.

 ## Features

-*Multiple Providers* - This is currently a lie.
+*Multiple Providers* - Linode and Cloudflare are supported.
-Linode DNS is supported with DigitalOcean DNS next on the list.
+DigitalOcean DNS next on the list.

-*IPv4/6 Support* - both IPv4 and IPv6 are supporting.
+*IPv4/6 Support* - IPv4 is supported with IPv6 coming in the near future.
-Currently, you can't specifically choose though.
-Whichever is the default route/protocol of your local machine, that's what will be used.

 ## License